Ummm… yeah, so that's a chunk of my real bio.

 I am a lifelong learner.
 I’m always looking to be taught something new or schooled about something I've misunderstood.
 When someone with logic and wisdom can show me a new way, I'm thrilled.

 Most bios and resumes are wicked (yes, I'm from Boston) boring.
 I get the point that people want to know what someone has accomplished, what they do now, and how they got to where they are.
 But here’s the truth: It’s usually just a highlight reel, which may have little to do with how they got to be who and where they are today.
-Most people aren’t including the seven months they were jobless, the time they filed for unemployment benefits, the three-year span they lived in their mother-in-law’s basement, or when they opened their first restaurant, failed and lost all of their money, felt lost, experienced self-doubt, and teetered on the edge of bankruptcy.
+Most people aren’t including the seven months they were jobless, the time they filed for unemployment benefits, the three-year span they lived in their mother-in-law’s basement, or when they opened their first restaurant, failed and lost all of their money, felt lost, experienced self-doubt and depression, and teetered on the edge of bankruptcy.